theopn/theopn.github.io/content/writing/2023-07-18-neovim-update.md

 tocTItle = "Table of Contents"
 +++

-This article is still in process!
-Only public because Hugo won't let me set it to draft without deleting the references...
+This article is still in progress!
+Only public because Hugo won't let me set it as a draft without deleting the references...

 ## Wait, what happened?